AlwaysBCoding/poketools/NOTES.md

   - close combat stil lowers stats even if it hits gholdengo for 0 damage
     - need a concept of whether or not a move is successful?

-  - implement status conditions

   - implement secondary effects of moves being able to create status conditions

   - implement prankster thunder wave failing against a dark type and the general idea of moves failing.

   - cull things the AI should never do (like setting light-screen when light-screen is still active)
     - find a way to completely disallow obviously dumb? actions

-  - Implement conditional behavior based on each terrain
-  - Implement conditional behavior based on each weather

   - Implement Accuracy (stat stage & accuracy rolls)
   - Implement Evasiveness (stat stage & accuracy rolls)